-Adoption of this resolution was delayed in response to a request from the Natural Resources Agency, Department of Fish and Wildlife, and the Department of Water Resources to make a presentation on adaptive implementation and voluntary water settlement agreements and a request to defer final action.
+Adoption of this resolution was delayed in response to a request from the Natural Resources Agency, Department of Fish and Wildlife, and the Department of Water Resources (DWR) to make a presentation on adaptive implementation and voluntary water settlement agreements and a request to defer final action.
 Former Governor Edmund G. Brown Jr. and Governor Gavin Newsom made it clear early in the proposal process that they preferred the voluntary agreements process before imposing mandatory flow reductions.

 The Board granted the delay, but pointed out that over the last couple of years it has emphasized repeatedly that voluntary agreements would be a quicker and more durable solution to protect the beneficial uses in the Lower San Joaquin River and its tributaries.
-The Board pointed out that the proposal recognized the flow and nonflow actions to enhance fisheries and allows flexibility for adaptive management.
+The Board also pointed out that the proposal recognized the flow and nonflow actions to enhance fisheries and allows flexibility for adaptive management.
 Voluntary agreements are nonflow elements, but can greatly influence flows.

-The agreements are being developed as an alternative mechanism to provide reasonable protection of native fish and wildlife, and other beneficial uses as required by law and identified in the Water Board’s Bay-Delta Water Quality Control Plan.
+The agreements were being developed as an alternative mechanism to provide reasonable protection of native fish and wildlife, and other beneficial uses as required by law and identified in the Board’s Bay-Delta Water Quality Control Plan.
 The agreements achieve improvements through targeted river flows and several habitat-enhancing projects, including floodplain inundation and physical improvements of spawning and rearing areas, while balancing the needs of other beneficial uses, including municipal, domestic and agricultural water supplies, recreation, and navigation.

 Voluntary Agreement Project